Brinks vs. ADT: Comparing Two Old Guards of Home Security

 Lastly, let’s talk about one area that is often overlooked, but is critical to the overall home-security experience: customer service and support.

 ADT offers stellar customer service from start to finish.
 If you need help deciding on your home-security setup, you can call ADT for a consultation.
 An expert technician will install your system.
 After it’s installed, you can contact ADT’s after-sales support for any queries related to the hardware, billing, or software.
-You can use the site’s live chat feature or call ADT directly 24/7.
+ADT provides 24/7 customer support through phone, live chat, and their mobile app.
+Help is always within reach no matter how you prefer to communicate.

 ADT also has several guarantees in place, such as its six-month money-back guarantee on equipment and installation.
-There’s also a $500 theft-protection guarantee, wherein ADT promises to pay up to $500 of your insurance deductible if a burglary occurs.
+There’s also a $500 theft-protection guarantee, where ADT promises to cover up to $500 of your insurance deductible if a burglary occurs while your system is active.

 Brinks offers similar customer service.
 There’s a free consultation, free professional installation, and free after-sales customer support.
 Like ADT, it also offers a money-back guarantee, but only for 30 days.
 Another difference is that the money-back guarantee isn’t only for malfunctioning systems.
 You can request a refund for any reason, even if it’s because you’re just not satisfied with the system.